Bournemouth vs Manchester City predictions, team news, betting tips, odds and Bet Builder

 Yet he is just one part of a fluid Bournemouth attack which looks quite capable of ending City's sequence of three successive clean sheets.

-If Tuesday's visitors had hoped for a quiet, routine night's work they may be left disappointed.
+If tonight's visitors had hoped for a quiet, routine night's work they may be left disappointed.

 However, Bournemouth's defensive record of 52 goals conceded is the joint-worst among top half teams and their lack of solidity could see them outscored in an entertaining game.